Want to warn visitors when they are leaving your site?

 3. Check trigger point

-Let’s dive deeper into each of the steps and learn how to implement them on your WordPress site.
+Let’s dive deeper into each step and learn how to implement them on your WordPress site.

-That said before you begin, take a backup of your website.
-The steps that you take in this tutorial are not super risky but in the past, something as commonplace as installing a new plugin has broken many websites.
+That said, before you begin, take a backup of your website.
+The steps you take in this tutorial are not super risky, but something as commonplace as installing a new plugin has previously broken many websites.
 A backup is a safety net for when things go wrong.
 Therefore take a backup before proceeding with the steps below.

 2. Create a Popup Displaying Leaving Notice

-After the plugin has been activated on your site, it’s time to create a popup.
+After activating the plugin on your site, it’s time to create a popup.

 On your WordPress dashboard, go to FireBox > Dashboard > New Popup.
 A pop-up library will open with a search bar on the right.